meshlogic/meshlogic.github.io/posts/blender/rendering/nodes-correct-hdri.rst

     :align: center
     :class: figure-radius

-    Lighting the scene with a HDRI environment map.
+    Lighting the scene with a HDRI.

 If you want to use the HDRI only for lighting and reflections, but have a different background, you can do it directly with nodes.
 Just use the **Is Camera Ray** attribute and plug it into a **Mix Shader**.
 The example below uses a spherical gradient as a background to create sort of vignette effect.